 Mikhail Pochekin was born to a musical family: his father is a violin maker, his mother is a violin teacher, and his older brother is a violinist and violist.
 Thus, the sounds of the violin accompanied Mikhail from his early childhood.
 He received his first lesson from G.S.
 Turchaninova at the age of five and continued his studies with Ana Chumachenco, Viktor Tretiakov and Rainer Schmidt, at the music academies of Cologne, Munich and Basel, the “Reina Sofia” school of music in Madrid and also at the Mozarteum University in Salzburg.
 Great artistic influence on him had the masterclasses and lessons with Christian Tetzlaff.
 Already at a young age, he won the prizes of prestigious international competitions, among them Premio Rodolfo Lipizer, Pablo Sarasate International Violin Competition, Concorso Ruggiero Ricci, or Jasha Heifetz International Violin Competition.
 In 2008, he was awarded the Pablo Sarasate National Prize in Spain, after which he received an invitation from the Royal Conservatory of Madrid to give a concert on the famous violin by Antonio Stradivarius “Ex Boissier”, which once belonged to the famous spanish violinist.

-The next projects highlights include engagements with Georgischen Kammerorchester Ingolstadt, Novosibirsk Philharmonic Orchestra (conductor – Mark Gorenstein), State Symphony Capella of Russia (conductor – Valery Poliansky), Kammerphilharmonie Landshut, Siberian Symphony Orchestra Omsk (conductor – Dmitry Vasiliev), as well as Stuttgarter Kammerorchester and Neubrandenburger Philharmonie (conductor – Sebastian Tewinkel).
-Together with these two last orchestras, in addition to concert performances, CD recordings are also planned.
+The next project highlights include engagements with Georgischen Kammerorchester Ingolstadt, Novosibirsk Philharmonic Orchestra (conductor – Mark Gorenstein), State Symphony Capella of Russia (conductor – Valery Poliansky), Kammerphilharmonie Landshut, Siberian Symphony Orchestra Omsk (conductor – Dmitry Vasiliev), as well as Stuttgarter Kammerorchester and Neubrandenburger Philharmonie (conductor – Sebastian Tewinkel).
+Together with these two last orchestras, in addition to concert performances, CD recordings are also scheduled.